jethrodaniel/notes/README.md

 ## Deployment

-The app's setup to deploy to a single server using Kamal and [Bitwarden Secret Manager](https://kamal-deploy.org/docs/commands/secrets/#bitwarden-secrets-manager).
+The app is setup to deploy to a single server using Kamal and [Bitwarden Secret Manager](https://kamal-deploy.org/docs/commands/secrets/#bitwarden-secrets-manager).

 ### Rails credentials